Global Agenda Council on the United States 2012-2014

 What the Council is doing about it

-During the past year, the Agenda Council has discussed the role of America in the world and how it should position itself in the future.
+During the past year, the Global Agenda Council on the United States has discussed the role of the US in the world and how it should position itself in the future.
 The Council’s basic premise characterizes the US as being in a situation of flux.
 Prevailing public opinion and budget constraints inside the country create the perception by some of a nation that is retreating from the international stage.
-This perception is all the more intriguing as it occurs during a time many world leaders would welcome, an enlightened US foreign policy that is engaged and active on a variety of fronts.
+This perception is all the more intriguing as it occurs during a time many world leaders would welcome an enlightened US foreign policy that is engaged and active on a variety of fronts.

 To get involved please contact

 Research Analyst: Stefan Hall, Associate, Global Agenda Councils, email@example.com

 Council Manager and Forum Lead: Paul Smyke, Special Adviser to the Chairman and Senior Director, North America, firstname.lastname@example.org